-Simple and elegant, the venerable 1912 Hotel Centinela remains one of Chile's best-known accommodations.
-This imposing wood-shingled lodge with a dramatic turret sits amid 20 forested acres at the tip of Península Centinela jutting into Lago Llanquihue.
+Simple and elegant, the venerable 1912 Hotel Centinela has seen better days but remains one of Chile's best-known accommodations.
+This wood-shingled lodge with a dramatic turret sits amid 20 forested acres at the tip of Península Centinela jutting into Lago Llanquihue.
 Britain's Edward VII, then Prince of Wales, was the most famous guest (but there's some mystery as to whether his future wife, American divorcée Wallis Simpson, accompanied him).
-Imposing beds and armoires fill the huge
+Imposing beds and armoires

-rooms in the main building.
-The cabins, whose rates include three meals a day delivered to the door, are more modern than the rooms in the lodge.
+fill the huge rooms in the main building.
+The cabins include three meals a day delivered to the door.

 Península de Centinela, 5 km (3 miles) south of Puerto Octay, Puerto Octay, 5370000, Chile